arthai-marketplace

 5. Waits until everything is healthy

-6. Writes environment variables — including CLAUDE_CODE_ENABLE_TELEMETRY=1 — to .claude/settings.local.json in your project (project-local, git-ignored).
-If you pick the “global” scope option instead, they go to ~/.zshrc/~/.bashrc.
+6. Writes environment variables — including CLAUDE_CODE_ENABLE_TELEMETRY=1 — to your global ~/.claude/settings.json by default (so every project on this machine emits telemetry; nothing is committed to your repos).
+If you pick the “this project only” scope instead, they go to that repo’s .claude/settings.local.json.

 7. Creates a marker file so it doesn’t ask you again